metinvan/nodeexp/README.md

   Future improvements for this application, is to deploy the back-end code to Serveless platform such as GCP Cloud Function, AWS Lambda or Azure Function.
 This will reduce maintenance cost and the back-end can auto-scale to handle larger loads.

+### Summary

+  Node.js is a pleasure to work with, it is implemented with a very fast core V8 engine that are installed on many browsers, devices and platforms.
+From web, back-end, mobile and desktop app, it gives the developer the ability to do fullstack development.
+Likewie, Asyncronous, real-time streaming and Functional Programming are built-in to the Node.js core features.
+Other unique offerings are the even-loop, thread-pool, non-blocking UI thread, callbacks and promises makes it very appealing to integrate into the modern IT systems.
+The future of Node.js is bright and it is now being used in many other domains.